Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/06-designing-with-objects/README.md

 ### Identifying the classes

 After the requirements are documented, the process of identifying classes can begin.
 From the requirements, one straightforward way of identifying classes is to highlight all the nouns.
 These tend to represent objects, such as people, places, and things.
 Don’t be too fussy about getting all the classes right the first time.
 You might end up eliminating classes, adding classes, and changing classes at various stages throughout the design.
 Take advantage of the fact that the design is an iterative process.
 As in other forms of brainstorming, get something down initially, with the understanding that the final result might look nothing like the initial pass.

+### Determining the responsibility of each class

+You need to determine the responsibilities of each class you have identified.
+This includes the data that the class must store and what operations the class must perform.
+For example, an Employee object would be responsible for calculating payroll and transferring the money to the appropriate account.
+It might also be responsible for storing the various payroll rates and the account numbers of various banks.